-The proposed project would convert the existing building into a 20,400-sf restaurant use.
+The proposed project would convert the existing building into a 20,400-sf restaurant use (as shown in Figures 2-6).
 The proposed restaurant would occupy the entire building and an accessory rooftop outdoor activity area.
-The roof would accommodate three exit stairways into the building interior, two elevator penthouses, two bathrooms, and a storage room that are necessary to support its proposed use.
+Select portions of the roof would be opened to accommodate three exit stairways to the building interior, two elevator penthouses, two bathrooms, and a storage room that are necessary to support the use of the roof deck.
 The roof deck would include a 7-foot parapet wall along its northern edge, a 6-foot parapet wall along its western edge and a 3.5-foot parapet wall along its southern edge, and loudspeakers for amplified music that would be mounted no more than 3 feet above the surface of the roof deck.
-The proposed new restaurant would employ approximately 50 staff.
-The roof deck would include seating for patrons, equipment and supplies for staff.
-Private events could be held inside the restaurant and/or on the roof deck.
+The interior of the restaurant would occasionally be rented for events, such as weddings, that could include amplified music from a DJ or from live performers.

 Pedestrian access to the restaurant would be from 16th Street.
-The proposed project would remove two curb cuts on 16th Street and would include an on-street pedestrian loading zone on 16th Street and an on-street loading zone on Albion Street.
-Construction of the project would require approximately 17 cubic yards of excavation to a depth of approximately three feet below ground surface to accommodate a new elevator.
+The proposed project would remove two curb cuts on 16th Street, and would include no vehicle parking.
+It would include three class 1 and 27 class 2 bicycle parking spaces.
+The project would include an on-street pedestrian loading zone on 16th Street and an on-street loading zone on Albion Street.
+Construction of the project would require approximately 17 cubic yards of excavation to a depth of approximately three feet to accommodate a new elevator.
 Construction would last approximately 18 months.